 How to identify food allergens in your products

-Step two: familiarise yourself with the food allergen fact sheets.
+Step 2: Read the food allergen and intolerances fact sheets

-Step three: assess each ingredient to determine whether it is an allergen.
-Use the allergen fact sheets to assist you as well as carefully checking labels and information from suppliers.
-Visit the food standards website to access food additive information (see Standard 1.3.1 for information on food additives).
+Assess each ingredient to determine whether it is an allergen by using the allergen fact sheets, as well as carefully checking labels and information from suppliers.

-Step four: keep all details of ingredients for each menu item with your food allergen matrix (mentioned below) for easy reference.
+Keep all details of ingredients for each menu item with your food allergen matrix (see Step 5) for easy reference.

-Step six: identify cross-contamination risks at your premises by assessing all food preparation and storage processes (check you FSP v3).
+Identify cross-contamination risks at your premises by assessing all food preparation and storage processes.